-&lt;sup>7 Faculty PGR Committees hold delegated authority from the University's Graduate School Committee
+6 Faculty PGR Committees hold delegated authority from the University's Graduate School Committee

-- 5.3 Assessment at Annual Progression constitutes the key, formal progression points for research degree students, when the relevant Committee (Faculty PGR Committee) determines whether or not the programme may continue.
-Successful progression is dependent upon the Faculty PGR Committee confirming that the student has demonstrated, to the Committee's satisfaction, that the following criteria have been met: - a) the programme has been conducted satisfactorily to date and all ethical considerations have been addressed; - b) timely progress has been made to date (and recorded at the student's monthly meeting with his/her Principal Supervisor, using the University's on-line 'PGR Student Record System') and the programme can be satisfactorily completed within the time available; - c) the programme meets the level required for the award; - d) (for doctoral students only) the programme is likely to lead to a contribution to knowledge or understanding; - e) the student's Professional Development and Research Training Plan specified at Project Approval is ongoing/has been completed satisfactorily to date. - 5.4 Each Faculty publishes the process whereby students demonstrate the timely progression of knowledge and understanding relevant to the academic discipline; this publication includes a clear statement of the documentation which students are required to submit within the Faculty at Annual Progression.
-The scope, content and format may vary across Faculties, but in each case the Annual Progression process will entail: - a) documentation or material submitted by the student to substantiate work completed in the year (Faculties variously specify what this documentation or material comprises), together with confirmation, via the University's on-line 'PGR Student Record System', that the student and Principal Supervisor have met monthly throughout the preceding year [see regulation 3.5 b) above] and the student's progress has been formally recorded; - b) a statement by the student of the key project deliverables indicating the research priorities for the next twelve-month period and/or to submission of the thesis or equivalent; - c) annual review of the student's Professional Development and Research Training Plan; - d) annual review and confirmation of ethical scrutiny; - e) direct engagement with the student in order to monitor the Annual Progression; - f) independent review by two academic staff who are not part of the supervision team; the review panel provide a report to the Faculty PGR Committee of their assessment containing their recommendation (as per 5.5 below) to the Faculty PGR Committee.
-The report states the reasons underlying the recommendation and provides the evidence to substantiate their conclusion. - 5.5 At each Annual Progression point, the student must satisfy the relevant committee (Faculty PGR Committee) that the published criteria have been met, in order for the programme to continue beyond each anniversary enrolment date.
+- 5.2 Assessment at Annual Progression constitutes the key, formal progression points for research degree students, when the relevant Committee (Faculty PGR Committee) determines whether or not the programme may continue.
+Successful progression is dependent upon the Faculty PGR Committee confirming that the student has demonstrated, to the Sub-Committee's satisfaction, that the following criteria have been met: - a) the programme has been conducted satisfactorily to date and all ethical considerations have been addressed; - b) timely progress has been made to date (and recorded at the student's monthly meeting with his/her Principal Supervisor, using the University's on-line 'PGR Student Record System') and the programme can be satisfactorily completed within the time available; - c) the programme meets the level required for the award; - d) (for doctoral students only) the programme is likely to lead to a contribution to knowledge or understanding; - e) the student's Professional Development and Research Training Plan specified at Project Approval is ongoing/has been completed satisfactorily to date. - 5.3 The scope, content and format may vary across Faculties, but in each case the Annual Progression process will entail: - a) documentation or material submitted by the student to substantiate work completed in the year (Faculties variously specify what this documentation or material comprises), together with confirmation, via the University's on-line 'PGR Student Record System', that the student and Principal Supervisor have met monthly throughout the preceding year [see regulation 3.5 b) above] and the student's progress has been formally recorded: - a statement by the student of the key project deliverables indicating the research priorities for the next twelve-month period and/or to submission of the thesis or equivalent; - c) annual review of the student's Professional Development and Research Training Plan; - d) annual review and confirmation of ethical scrutiny; - e) direct engagement with the student in order to monitor the Annual Progression; - f) independent review by two academic staff who are not part of the supervision team; the review panel provide a report to the Faculty PGR Committee of their assessment containing their recommendation (as per 5.5 below) to the Faculty PGR Committee.
+The report states the reasons underlying the recommendation and provides the evidence to substantiate their conclusion. - 5.4 At each Annual Progression point, the student must satisfy the relevant committee (Faculty PGR Committee) that the published criteria have been met, in order for the programme to continue beyond each anniversary enrolment date.
 The recommendation of the Annual Progression Panel will be submitted to the Faculty PGR Committee for approval.
-Very exceptionally, the Committee may decide not to approve the Panel's recommendation in such cases the Faculty PGR Committees, when monitoring the quality of a student's submission for Annual Progression: - a) The student's Annual Progression is approved; the student is permitted to continue on the research degree programme. - b) The student's Annual Progression is not approved; the student may submit a second time.
-The Faculty PGR Committee will determine the timescale and deadline for the resubmission. - c) (For PhD students only) The student's Annual Progression on the current programme is not approved and the student is required to register for a lower award.
+Exceptionally, the Committee may decide not to approve the Panel's recommendation - in such cases the Faculty PGR Committee should decide the appropriate action.
+The following outcomes are available to Faculty PGR Committees, when monitoring the quality of a student's submission for Annual Progression:

-d) Fail.
-In the case of Professional Doctorate programmes, it is recommended that the student is awarded credits from the taught component modules(s), in accordance with the criteria and requirements of the Professional Doctorate degree programme
+- a) The student's Annual Progression is approved; the student is permitted to continue on the research degree programme. - b) The student's Annual Progression is not approved; the student may submit a second time.
+The Faculty PGR Committee will determine the timescale and deadline for the resubmission. - c) (For PhD students only) The student's Annual Progression on the current programme is not approved and the student is required to register for a lower award.7 - d) Fail.
+In the case of Professional Doctorate programmes, it is recommended that the student is awarded credits from the taught component modules(s), in accordance with the criteria and requirements of the Professional Doctorate degree programme8